Homoclinic and heteroclinic solutions of the nonlinear Schr\"odinger equation with a complex Wadati potential: Homoclinic solutions

-The existence regions in the $\rho_0$-$u_0$ plane are inferred by performing continuation in the $u_0$ parameter for the discrete set $\rho_0 \in \{0.025 n\}_{n=1}^{40}$ (for $0<\rho_0\le 1$) and $\rho_0 \in \{1 + 0.1 n\}_{n=0}^{50}$ (for $1\leq\rho_0\leq 5$).
-The continuation in $u_0$ for fixed $\rho_0$ is initiated at $u_0 = \Delta$ and is carried out in steps of $\Delta=0.0005$.
-Accurate low velocity initial guesses for $\rho_0>1$ are provided by the hydraulic theory approximations in Eqs.~\eqref{eq:46}.
-Non-convergence is declared when the number of iterations exceeds 20 for the Levenberg-Marquardt or Newton bi-conjugate gradient solvers, and the residuals have not decreased below $10^{-8}$.
-Both independent computational methods are therefore employed to define the boundary of the existence region for depression homoclinic orbits.
-We illustrate the results of our investigations by examining the existence regimes for the representative $\mathcal{O}(1)$ width potentials ${\rm sech}(x)$ and ${\rm sech}^2(x)$.
+The existence regions in the $\rho_0$-$u_0$ plane are determined by performing continuation in $u_0$ in steps $\Delta u_0 = 0.0005$ from the CI wave solution \eqref{eq:12} for fixed $\rho_0 \in (0,1]$ with spacing $\Delta \rho_0 = 0.025$.
+Accurate low velocity initial guesses for $\rho_0>1$ with spacing $\Delta \rho_0 = 0.1$ are the approximate solutions Eqs.~\eqref{eq:46}.
+Non-convergence is declared when the number of iterations exceeds 20 for the Levenberg-Marquardt and Newton bi-conjugate gradient solvers, and the residuals have not decreased below $10^{-8}$.
+Both computational methods are employed to define the boundary of the existence region for depression homoclinic orbits.
+Evaluating eq.~\eqref{eq:56} at $x = 0$ with $u_m = u(0)$ and $\rho_m = \rho(0)$, we obtain